Genivia/RE-flex/README.md

 - Aug  1, 2024: 4.5.0 minor speed improvements.
 - Oct 29, 2024: 5.0.0 faster SIMD regex search methods; improved anchor and word boundary matching speed and support; new `std::string_view strview()` matcher method.
 - Nov 29, 2024: 5.1.0 appease `-Woverload-virtual` and `-Wshadow` warnings; fix a bug in case-insensitive Unicode negated character class matching too much.
+- Jan  9, 2025: 5.1.1 fix a minor issue with case-insentitive matching when regex patterns are specified in certain ways in combination with "string-like" patterns such that one ore more alternating sub-patterns overlap from the start.

 [logo-url]: https://www.genivia.com/images/reflex-logo.png
 [reflex-url]: https://www.genivia.com/reflex.html